waqaskhan137/digital-assistant/memory-bank/activeContext.md

 1. We've decided to focus on refactoring the Email Service first, as it's the most critical and complex component
 2. We're prioritizing test coverage for all refactored components
 3. We're standardizing on a dependency injection approach for all services
-4. We're creating clear interfaces to allow for multiple implementations where appropriate
+4. We're creating clear interfaces to allow for multiple implementations where appropriate (Completed in Phase 3).
 5. For error handling, we're adopting a structured approach with custom exceptions
-6. We're standardizing on the Strategy pattern for variable behaviors
+6. We're standardizing on the Strategy pattern for variable behaviors (Implemented for polling in Phase 3).

 ## Project Insights
 The code audit has revealed patterns that need addressing across the entire codebase: